zenlizard77/petclinic/README.md

 kubectl create ns petclinic
 kubectl apply -f petclinic.yaml -n petclinic
 ```
-You might need to edit the petclinic.yaml file if you need to change to clusterIP from LoadBalancer.
+You might need to edit the petclinic.yaml file if you want to change to clusterIP from LoadBalancer.

 ## Preparing Jenkins